mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 (computers) check (1D hours, INT).
 Hacking into a Secure Computer Network: Formidable (14+) Electronics (computers) check (1D x 10 hours, INT).
 Hacking is aided by Intrusion programs and made more difficult by Security programs.
 The Effect determines the amount of data retrieved; failure means the targeted system may be able to trace the hacking attempt.

-- **Remote Ops:** Using telepresence to remotely control drones, missiles, robots and other devices.
+- Remote Ops: #TODO Using telepresence to remotely control drones, missiles, robots and other devices.
 Using a Mining Drone to Excavate an Asteroid: Routine (6+) Electronics (remote ops) check (1D hours, DEX).
 - Sensors: The use and interpretation of data from electronic sensor devices, from observation satellites and remote probes to thermal imaging and densitometers.
 Making a Detailed Sensor Scan: Routine (6+) Electronics (sensors) check (1D x 10 minutes, INT or EDU).
 Analysing Sensor Data: Average (8+) Electronics

 (sensors) check (1D hours, INT).

 Engineer The Engineer skill is used to operate and maintain spacecraft and advanced vehicles.
 Engineer can be used to make repairs on damaged systems on spacecraft and advanced vehicles.
 For repairs on simpler machines and systems, use the Mechanic skill.

-Specialities
+Specialties

 - M-drive: Maintaining and operating a spacecraft's maneuver drive, as well as its artificial gravity.
 Overcharging a Thruster Plate to Increase a Ship's Agility: Difficult (10+) Engineer (m-drive) check (1D minutes, INT).
 Estimating a Ship's Tonnage From its Observed Performance: Average (8+) Engineer (m-drive) check (1D x 10 seconds, INT).
 - J-drive: Maintaining and operating a spacecraft's jump drive.
 Making a Jump: Easy (4+) Engineer (j-drive) check